SolaceProducts/pubsubplus-gke-quickstart/README.md

 Tasks may include:

-* Get access to the Google Cloud Platform platform, [select or create a new project](//console.cloud.google.com/projectselector2/kubernetes) and enable billing.
+* Get access to the Google Cloud Platform, [select or create a new project](//console.cloud.google.com/projectselector2/kubernetes) and enable billing.
 * Install the Kubernetes [`kubectl`](//kubernetes.io/docs/tasks/tools/install-kubectl/ ) tool.
 * Install the [`gcloud`](//cloud.google.com/sdk/gcloud/) command-line tool and initialize it running `gcloud init`.
-* Create a GKE cluster.
-Ensure to meet [minimum CPU, Memory and Storage requirements](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) for the targeted PubSub+ configuration size.
+* Create a GKE cluster (see below) or use an existing one.
 * Fetch the credentials of the GKE cluster.

 Commands can be executed either from your local command-line interface after installing above tools, or open a Google Cloud Shell from the Cloud Platform Console, which already has the tools available: